 The Committee agreed to require at least 30 days' notice to Tribes/Consortia prior to any planned consultation sessions.
 However, the Committee recognizes that situations may occur that require the need for Tribal consultation on an expedited basis to address urgent issues.
-Therefore, the Committee expects that the Secretary could waive applicable notice requirements at the request of a Tribe/Consortium pursuant to subpart J (Waiver of Regulations) in such urgent situations.
-However, the Committee views the requirement for 30 days' notice as the norm and expects any such waivers to be at the request of a Tribe/ Consortium.
+Therefore, the Committee expects that the Secretary may waive applicable notice requirements at the request of a Tribe/Consortium pursuant to subpart J (Waiver of Regulations) in such urgent situations.